 Scenario: Patient is admitted with hip pain after falling downstairs at home.
 On x-ray, a fracture of the subcapital section of the femur is documented by the treating doctor in the clinical notes.
 The patient has a history of hypertension, obesity, chronic kidney disease - stage 4 and chronic obstructive pulmonary disease.
-During the episode of care, the patient's antihypertensive medications are modified.
+During the episode of care, the patient's antihypertensive medications are modified to control the hypertension.
+No other conditions were treated.

-Code identifier ICD-10-AM code Code description PD S72.03 Fracture of subcapital section of femur EX W10.9 Fall on and from other and unspecified stairs and steps EX Y92.09 Other and unspecified place in home EX U73.2 Injury or poisoning occurring while resting, sleeping, eating or engaging in other vital activities OD I10 Essential (primary) hypertension OD U78.1 Obesity OD U83.2 Chronic obstructive pulmonary disease OD U87.1 Chronic kidney disease, stage 3 - 5
+Code identifier ICD-10-AM code Code description PD S72.03 Fracture of subcapital section of femur EX W10.9 Fall on and from other and unspecified stairs and steps EX Y92.09 Other and unspecified place in home EX U73.9 Unspecified activity OD l10 Essential (primary) hypertension OD U78.1 Obesity OD U83.2 Chronic obstructive pulmonary disease OD U87.1 Chronic kidney disease, stage 3 - 5

-- External cause codes W10.9, Y92.09 and U73.2 relate to the principal diagnosis (S72.03). - Hypertension (I10) is coded as an additional diagnosis rather than a supplementary code for chronic conditions as the condition received treatment (modification of antihypertensive medication) during the episode of care (ACS 0002 Additional diagnoses). - The chronic conditions obesity, chronic obstructive pulmonary disease and chronic kidney disease (stage 4) were not treated during the episode of care and therefore are assigned a corresponding supplementary chronic condition code and are sequenced last.
+- External cause codes W10.9, Y92.09 and U73.9 relate to the principal diagnosis (S72.03) and are assigned together. - Hypertension (I10) is coded as an additional diagnosis rather than a supplementary code for chronic conditions as the condition received treatment (modification of antihypertensive medication) during the episode of care (ACS 0002 Additional diagnoses). - The chronic conditions obesity, chronic obstructive pulmonary disease and chronic kidney disease (stage 4) were not treated during the episode of care and therefore are assigned a corresponding supplementary chronic condition code and are sequenced last.